boxgrinder/boxgrinder.org/faq.md

 See operating system plugins section on the [plugins page](/tutorials/boxgrinder-build-plugins).
 Bear in mind that building an appliance for a different operating system than you are currently running (eg. building Fedora on CentOS) is **not supported**.

+## What is the location of supported Clouds in the world?

+We have a [nice map](/cloud-locations/) to visualize it!

 ## How do I uninstall all of the BoxGrinder Build gems?

     gem list | cut -d" " -f1 | grep boxgrinder | xargs sudo gem uninstall -aIx